MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/materializefunction.md

 * *expression*: Tabular expression to be evaluated and cached during query execution.

-**Tips**
+>[!NOTE]
+> Materialize has a cache size limit of **5 GB**.
+>  This limit is per cluster node and is mutual for all queries running concurrently.
+If a query uses `materialize()` and the cache can't hold any more data, the query will abort with an error.

+>[!TIP]
+>
+>* Push all possible operators that will reduce the materialized data set and still keep the semantics of the query.
+For example, filters, or project only required columns.
-* Use materialize with join or union when their operands have mutual subqueries that can be executed once.
+>* Use materialize with join or union when their operands have mutual subqueries that can be executed once.
 See the examples below.

-* Useful also in scenarios when we need to join/union fork legs.
+>* Useful also in scenarios when we need to join/union fork legs.

-* Materialize can only be used in let statements if you give the cached result a name.
+>* Materialize can only be used in let statements if you give the cached result a name.

-**Note**

-* Materialize has a cache size limit of **5 GB**.
-  This limit is per cluster node and is mutual for all queries running concurrently.
-  If a query uses `materialize()` and the cache can't hold any more data, the query will abort with an error.

 ## Examples of query performance improvement